 How Can I Give My Cat a Good Last Day?

-In order to keep your cat’s weight and diet in check early in life, some pet owners restrict the delectable food they consume.
-As they get close to the end of their lives, indulge them with something they have never tasted before.
+Cats with terminal illnesses like lymphoma and cancer may experience a loss of appetite due to a compromised gastrointestinal tract, leading to difficulty in maintaining normal feeding.
+To keep your cat’s weight and diet in check, some owners restrict the delectable food they consume.
+As cats get close to the end of their lives, it’s ok to let them indulge in food they have never tasted before.

 • Offer your cat’s favorite treats and nibbles, if they still have an appetite, to make their last day memorable.
-It can be chewy biscuits or fish-flavored dental treats.
+It can be meat or fish-flavored dental treats.

 • Don’t worry about dietary restrictions during their last days.
-Let your cat eat what they want and spoil them with a delicious treat.
+Comfort your cat by letting them eat what they want and spoil them with delicious treats.
 Give them their first taste of cheese, yogurt, or fried chicken.

 • The New York Times reports that about 65% of owners buy gifts for their cats, while 23% cook special meals for their pets.
 Instead of canned food, why not cook some real tuna or tuna flakes for your cat?